quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 packet containing an ACK frame immediately upon receiving an IMMEDIATE_ACK frame.

-An endpoint MAY use discretion and delay sending an ACK frame despite receiving an IMMEDIATE_ACK frame.
+An endpoint MAY delay sending an ACK frame despite receiving an IMMEDIATE_ACK frame.
 For example, an endpoint might do this if the vast majority of received packets contain an IMMEDIATE_ACK or if the endpoint is under heavy load.

 ~~~
 IMMEDIATE_ACK Frame {